 The following publications may also be of assistance: 1.
-Awards for Postgraduate Study in Australia and Awards for Postgraduate Study Overseas, published by the Graduate Careers Council of Australia.
-PO Box 28, Parkville, Victoria 3052; 2.
-Study Abroad, published by UNESCO;
+Awards for Postgraduate Study in Australia, 2.
+Awards for Postaraduate Study Overseas.
+3. Directory of Post-graduate Study, published by the Graduate Careers Council of Australia, PO Box 28, Parkville, Victoria 3052; 4.
+Study Abroad, published by UNESCO.

-Details of overseas awards and exchanges administered by the Department of Employment, Education and Training can be obtained from: Awards and Exchanges Section, Department of Employment, Education and Training, PO Box 828, Woden, ACT 2606.
+Details of overseas awards and exchanges administered by the Department of Employment, Education and Training can be obtained from: Awards and Exchanges Section, Department of Employment, Education and Training, PO Box 826, Woden, ACT 2606,